triestpa/Open-Cryptochat/README.md

 A *public key* is like an open box with an unbreakable lock.
 If someone wants to send you a message, they can place that message in your public box, and close the lid to lock it.
 The message can now be sent, to be delivered by an untrusted party without needing to worry about the contents being exposed.
 Once I receive the box, I'll unlock it with my *private key* - the only existing key which can unlock that box.

-Exchanging *public keys* is like exchanging those boxes - since each private key is kept safe with the original owner, the contents of the box are safe in transit.
+Exchanging *public keys* is like exchanging those boxes - each private key is kept safe with the original owner, so the contents of the box are safe in transit.

 This is, of course, a massive simplification of how public key crytography works.
 If you're curious to learn more (especially regarding the mathematical basis for these techniques) I'd strongly recommend this video.